-Richard C. Blum is Chairman of AHF, Blum Capital Partners, LP (Blum Capital) and Richard C. Blum and Associates, Inc. (affiliates).
-As disclosed in Note 16, AHF subleases its office space from Blum Capital in accordance with a sublease agreement (originally dated June 7, 2005) and its several amendments.
+Richard C. Blum was Chairman of AHF, Blum Capital Partners, LP (Blum Capital) and Richard C. Blum and Associates, Inc. (affiliates).
+As disclosed in Note 14, AHF subleases its office space from Blum Capital in accordance with a sublease agreement (originally dated June 7, 2005) and its several amendments.
 On February 27, 2022, Richard C. Blum succumbed after a long battle with cancer.
 Upon his death, AHF received life insurance proceeds of \$10 million along with accrued interest of \$15,616.
+The cash surrender value of \$2,805,035 at December 31, 2021 was written off upon the receipt of the life insurance proceeds.

-Richard C. Blum, in part through the Blum Family Foundation, contributed \$86,830 to AHF during the year ended December 31, 2020.
-There were no amounts contributed during the year ended December 31, 2021.
-Amounts pledged by Richard C. Blum and reflected as outstanding receivables at December 31, 2021 and 2020 amounted to \$43,000 and \$60,100, respectively.
+Amounts pledged by Richard C. Blum and reflected as outstanding receivables at December 31, 2021 amounted to \$43,000 but were written off upon the death of Mr. Blum.
 In the aggregate, contribution revenue for the eighteen-year period ended December 31, 2021 from such related parties has covered in excess of 100% of management and general and other fundraising expenses of AHF.

 Blum Capital advances payments to AHF's vendors and personnel for services necessary to accomplish the charitable goals of AHF.
 These services include providing office space, permitting the use of equipment and supplies, and providing administrative support.
 AHF reimburses Blum Capital for these expenses on a monthly basis.
-Such expense reimbursements represented 3.31% and 3.49% of AHF's general program service, fundraising, and management and general administrative expenses in 2021 and 2020, respectively.
+Such expense reimbursements represented 3.76% and 3.31% of AHF's general program service, fundraising, and management and general administrative expenses in 2022 and 2021, respectively.